Sailing Certificate Standards

 • Level V – 200 Days

-Of course, we believe that the sailing resume trumps a sailing certification every time.
+Of course, we believe that the boating resume trumps a boating certification every time.
 The resume tells the whole story from knowledge courses, experience, and training and assessment.
 Read this article about a sailing resume and why Yacht Charter Companies only accept a sailing resume when wanting to rent a boat for charter.

 But we also believe that a student has worked hard for their certificate and a properly scripted certificate listing their achievements, competence, and mastery is rightly earned.